giorgiazaccaria/virtual-machine-cellGMM/README.md

 > [!WARNING]
 > Please note that you need a Github account to access the Github Codespace.

+1. **Click** the following link using `Ctrl + Click` (Windows) or `Cmd + Click` (Mac) to set-up your own version of the Codespace in a new tab.

-1. **Click on** <a href="https://codespaces.new/giorgiazaccaria/virtual-machine-cellGMM" target="_blank" rel="noopener noreferrer">>https://codespaces.new/giorgiazaccaria/virtual-machine-cellGMM</a> to set-up your own version of the Codespace; **set** the Machine type option equal to **4-core**, and **click on** the green button named `Create codespace` (see the pictures below).
+<a href="https://codespaces.new/giorgiazaccaria/virtual-machine-cellGMM" target="_blank" rel="noopener noreferrer">https://codespaces.new/giorgiazaccaria/virtual-machine-cellGMM</a>

+2.  **Set** the Machine type option equal to **4-core**, and **click on** the green button named `Create codespace` (see the pictures below).

 ![image](https://github.com/user-attachments/assets/6b2c4137-4ede-4950-ae28-14e7c89a6d83)

-2. Wait for the Codespace to be created.
-This operation can take some minutes.
-Wait until the number 2 appears next to `Ports`.
-You should see something like the following screen.
+3. Wait for the Codespace to be created.
+This process may take a few minutes.
+Wait until the number 2 (or greater than 2) appears next to `Ports`.
+You should see a screen similar to the one below.

 ![image](https://github.com/user-attachments/assets/f97af82d-1ac5-4307-bb67-0b54c795cb7e)

-4. Click on the `Ports` tab (which is highlighted in the previous image).
-Drag the mouse over the Forwarded Addresses field in the 8787 port and click on the globe icon, as displayed in the following image.
+5. **Click on** the `Ports` tab, which is highlighted in the previous image.
+Drag the mouse over the Forwarded Addresses field in the **8787 port** and click on the **globe icon**, as displayed in the following image.

 ![image](https://github.com/user-attachments/assets/7dd1b898-e1e3-4a62-9db5-acdfc25f4610)

-5. The previous action will open a new tab in your browser with the Rstudio Server interface, as follows.
+6. The previous action will open a new tab in your browser with the Rstudio Server interface, as follows.

 ![image](https://github.com/user-attachments/assets/1a6afe6b-73d9-4b13-8186-a6f131ae2419)